 Bibury’s history

-The land around Bibury was owned by nearby abbeys – firstly St Mary’s Priory in Worcester and then ownership passed to Osney Abbey in Oxford in 1130.
-The historic cottages on Arlington Row were built in 1380 and were first used as wool stores by monks from the abbey.
+The land around Bibury was owned by nearby abbeys – firstly St Mary’s Benedictine Priory in Worcester then ownership passed to Osney Augustinian Abbey in Oxford in 1130.
+The cottages on Arlington Row were built in 1380 and were first used as wool stores by monks from the abbey.

-There were originally two villages named Bibury and Arlington, separated by the River Coln, but they’re now simply known as Bibury.
+There were originally two villages named Bibury and Arlington, which were separated by the River Coln, but they’re now simply known as Bibury.

 The River Coln’s reputation as a trout stream brought renown – and visitors – to the area.
 Bibury became a famous beauty spot, enthralling not only William Morris but also the poet and satirist Alexander Pope, who described it as having a ‘pleasing prospect’ in 1726.